Ville Nouvelle: Fez’s "Athens of Africa" — Beyond the Old City

 After enjoying the views and exploring the grounds a bit, exterior only, we moved on to our next destination, and one of my favorites.

-Admire All Things Ceramic at Fes Mosaic & Pottery
+06 | Admire All Things Ceramic at Fes Pottery Art

-Fes Mosaic and Pottery was our final stop outside the medina walls.
+Fes Pottery Art was our final stop outside the medina walls.
 Unsure exactly what to expect, it far exceeded our expectations.
 Morocco prides itself on an artisan culture that creates gorgeous handmade goods like those made of metal, leather and wood but the one traditional craft that’s in danger is zellige.
 Zellige is the centuries old skill of making mosaic tile that commonly adorns palaces and mosques throughout the country.

 Making tiles is a skill handed down generations, from father to son, and requires intense training and hard work without much pay.
 Very few young people these days are interested in learning this time honored tradition, especially since factories can produce them at a faster and cheaper rate.
 Still, one of my favorite activities while traveling is to discover local handmade items and the people who carry on their traditions.